Finding the intention.

 Thus, my pattern: 1.
 Track my food intake and exercise with a weight loss app.
 2. Increase exercise whenever possible – for the purpose of weight loss.
 3. Intermittent fasting.
 Read: Obsess and track to lose weight.

 Somewhere along the way I realized that this dieting behavior didn’t match my true relationship with my body.
 It was probably a leftover response to the constant, subtle messages that exist in our society that thin is beautiful.
 In looking at my true intentions, I discovered a new path to a new goal: Listen to my body to feel good.

 Here’s what may be surprising.
 The only part of the formula that stayed was the intermittent fasting.
 I ditched the app, the scale, and exercise for the purpose of weight loss.
 I still exercise, but now I do it because it feels good.

+With this newfound intention and my dear friend bone broth, I can continue to discover new (or old!) things about my relationship with my body.
+I realized that I have a history with intermittent fasting.
 Even as a kid, I didn’t eat breakfast.
 This meant that I would have dinner with my family around 6 and wouldn’t eat until noon at lunch at school the next day.
 It’s what my body has always wanted.
 Trying to force it to conform to other types of eating schedules, perhaps to match those of the people in my life, has always ended with extreme discomfort for me.